Tox/Tox-Docs/compiling.rst

 Compile the core libraries
 --------------------------
-You'll first need to get the core library, you can either download the latest PGP commit verified tarball from Jenkins `here <https://jenkins.libtoxcore.so/job/Sync%20Tox/lastSuccessfulBuild/artifact/toxcore.tar.gz>`_ or clone it from github at ``https://github.com/irungentoo/toxcore``
+You'll first need to get the core library, you can either download the latest PGP commit verified tarball from Jenkins `here <https://jenkins.libtoxcore.so/job/Sync%20Tox/lastSuccessfulBuild/artifact/toxcore.tar.gz>`_ or clone it from Github at ``https://github.com/irungentoo/toxcore``

 Instructions on compiling are `here <https://github.com/irungentoo/toxcore/blob/master/INSTALL.md>`_